 Child and Adolescent Consultation

-Specialized services for children and adolescents are available through the Clinical Health Psychology Consult Service for assessment and treatment of a wide range of concerns.
-These include:
+Specialized services for children and adolescents are available through the Clinical Health Psychology Child and Adolescent Consult Service.

 Dr. Jennifer Ducharme

 Dr. Jennifer MacMullin

 Referrals from health care professionals are required.
 Priority is given to referrals from other WRHA Medical Clinics.
 Click here for referral information.
 Enquiries may also be directed to our secretary at 204-787-7469.

 Psychologists from our program also participate in a number of other WRHA programs and services for children, including the following.

 - Child Development Clinic (204-258-6621)